observeinc/entity-explorer/Readme.md

 ![Connect Delegate](/docs/screenshots/authetication/ConnectDelegate.png?raw=true)

-## Connect with Multiple Accounts
+### Connect with Multiple Accounts

-You can open new tab with different connection ID.
+You can open new tab with different connection ID and watch multiple accounts at once.

 ![Multiple Connections](/docs/screenshots/authetication/ConnectSaved.png?raw=true)

-## Summary Page
+## Environment Summary

 Summary screen shows numbers and types of entities in your Observe environment and links to the detail pages to get more information.